april19833/currency-1.5/docs/solidity/test/DummyPoliced.md

 ## DummyPoliced

+**DummyPoliced**

+For minimally testing the abstract contract's functionality

 ### value

+A value that will be changed by a policy action.

 ```solidity
 uint256 value
 ```

-A value that will be changed by a policy action.

 ### constructor